icahoon/arc/docs/design/database_service/config.md

 ### database

-The database element represent a single database instance in the datacenter.
+The database member represent a single database instance in the datacenter.
 It has the following elements

 - **database**        (string)  _required_: This is the name of the database instance.
 This name can be used on the cli to address this database instance.
 - **engine**          (string)  _required_: The name of the database engine to use for this instance.